 Characteristics Of People Who Lack Empathy, And How To Protect Yourself

 We are social creatures, and all have an innate desire to be connected to other human beings.
-We connect by sharing our thoughts and ideas, bonding over activities, and overall bonding through being able to understand and appreciate one another.

 One of the primary requirements for this type of connection is empathy.
 This is what allows us to understand the experiences of others on an emotional level.
 If you don’t experience empathy from others, you can feel isolated and confused.
 If you don’t experience empathy for others, you can feel frustrated and come across as uncaring.

 No one can be perfectly empathetic all the time.
 While being empathetic does come naturally to almost everyone to some extent, it also takes conscious and unconscious effort.
 We all succeed in being fairly empathetic much of the time.
-However, some people for whom empathy is severely lacking, and even some people who are almost completely incapable of expressing it.
+However, there are some people for whom empathy is severely lacking, and even some people who are almost completely incapable of expressing it.

 Interacting with people who do not have empathy can be painful or even risky.
 Their behavior can be very selfish and inconsiderate, and it’s important to communicate clearly with them and set strong boundaries.
 In this article, we’ll discuss what a lack of empathy looks like, the damage it can do, and how to keep yourself safe from it.